EightBitGuru/FAST-40/README.md

 ### New RESET Command

-FAST-40 provides a new BASIC command to easily reset the system and/or switch between memory configurations without having to swap cartridges.
+FAST-40 provides a new BASIC command to easily reset the system and switch between memory configurations without having to swap cartridges. **Note that memory is cleared during a system reset.**

     RESET [0|3|8]   Switch to specified video/memory configuration